Tim Commerford: Personal life

 In 2001, Commerford married his longtime girlfriend, Aleece Dimas.
-They have two sons together, Xavier and Quentin.
-In November 2018, the couple announced they were divorcing.
+They have two sons together.
+In November 2018, the couple announced they were divorcing, finalizing their divorce five years later in 2024.

 Commerford is a self-described "conspiracy theorist".
 In a Rolling Stone interview in 2015, he claimed that the Moon landing was faked and he confronted Buzz Aldrin about it at a John Cusack movie premiere.
-In the same interview, Commerford also stated that he doesn't believe ISIS is real and cast doubt upon the ISIS beheading videos:
+In the same interview, Commerford also stated that he does not believe ISIS is real and cast doubt upon the ISIS beheading videos:

-In December 2022, Commerford revealed he had been diagnosed with prostate cancer.
+In December 2022, Commerford revealed he had been diagnosed with prostate cancer earlier in the year, and had undergone surgery prior to going on tour with Rage Against the Machine that summer.

+Artistry

+Technique

+Commerford plays bass with his fingers and prefers not to use a pick, explaining, "I don't play with a pick at all.
+Chris Squire is the only pick player that I like.
+I don't even consider using a pick on the bass as bass playing; that's more like playing guitar on the bass.
+But (Squire) had that that kind of pick/thumb together that made this just unbelievable sound.
+Like 'Roundabout,' the bass sound on that is still one of my favorite bass sounds of all time, just the tone of it.
+But fingers are the only way to fly for me, man."

 Equipment

-Commerford's has been using various Music Man StingRay basses since 2016, a brand he likes since his beginnings with Rage Against The Machine.
-MusicMan released several custom Artist Series basses in 2021.
+Commerford has been using various Music Man StingRay basses since 2016, a brand he has liked since his beginnings with Rage Against The Machine.
+MusicMan released several custom Artist Series basses in 2021 and 2024.
 He previously used Fender Jazz Basses with Fender Precision Bass necks and Lakland basses.